Lock cylinder

 11. Disconnect the negative battery terminal.

-Pic.
-19.16, a.
-Loosen clamp bolt...
+Fig. 19.16, a.
+Loosen the clamp bolt...

-Pic.
-19.16, b....then press the locking pin...
+Fig. 19.16, b....then press the retainer rod...

-Pic.
-19.16, c....and remove the lock housing from the steering column
+Fig. 19.16, c....and remove the lock housing from the steering column

 Installation

-- A) Make sure the key remains in position "I".
+- a) Make sure the key remains in position "I".

 Ignition switch contact plate